The 9th Swarm Data Quality Workshop (SDQW) was hosted by the Czech Technical University in Prague, Czech Republic, from 16 to 20 September 2019.

 The Swarm DQW#9 has allowed to consolidate/update 40 recommendations from the SDQW#8 as well as to identify 23 new SDQW#9 recommendations.

-These 63 DQW commendations will be used to refine the roadmap for future Swarm product evolutions, services, ESA/DISC ITTs and science activities.
+These 63 DQW recommendations will be used to refine the roadmap for future Swarm product evolutions, services, ESA/DISC ITTs and science activities.

 The 9th SDQW Summary Recommendation Report scope is mainly based on contributions from Swarm DQW#9 session chairs, it summarises the main points discussed during the workshop and compiles key user recommendations and feedback, which should be translated into future Swarm-based products and scientific activities.